💬

 The Client agrees to comply with the signs regarding the areas designated by the Estate for parking.
 It is prohibited to park a vehicle on vacant lots.

-Any vehicle parked in a location not designated as such may be towed at the Customer's expense.
+Any vehicle parked in a location not designated as such may be towed at the Customer's full cost and expense without notice or delay.

 3.2.1.
 Connecting an electric vehicle